apache/hudi/website/docs/quick-start-guide.md

 <TabItem value="scala">

-Generate some new trips, load them into a DataFrame and write the DataFrame into the Hudi table as below.
+Generate some new records as a DataFrame and write the DataFrame into a Hudi table.

-First insert will also create the table with spark datasource writes.

-**Creating a Hudi table**
+Since, this is the first write, it will also auto-create the table.

 ```scala
 // spark-shell
 val inserts = convertToStringList(dataGen.generateInserts(10))